 Reviewing your Incentives

 We suggest reviewing your employee recognition incentives at the end of every financial year, as a minimum.
 The main thing to review is if your company can afford to keep running all the incentive programs.
-Fir in, is there some that cost the company a lot more money than you intended?
+For instance, is there some that cost the company a lot more money than you intended?
 Go over the programs and re-assess.

-You also want to make sure your employees are actually happy with the incentives they are given.
+You also want to make sure your employees are actually happy with the incentives they’re given.
 Ask for regular feedback to see what your employees really think.
 A simple tool like Google Forms can do just the trick.

 The Wrap Up